COSC481W-2019Winter/classproject-tryingtograduate/ArchitectureSpecification.md

 - lastSent – date

 ### MessageBody Object
 This is the object that actually stores the message.
-Using 2 strings for storage one for the subject and one for the body, the database will use the messageID as a unique identifier.
+Using two strings for storage, one for the subject and one for the body, the database will use the messageID as a unique identifier.
 - subject – string
 - content – string
 - messageId – string (same as message in header)

 ### Message Object
-This object is used for assembling a complete smtp message for generating smtp requests
+This object is used for assembling a complete smtp message for generating smtp requests.
 - from – string
 - to – string[ ]
 - subject – string